 Our interventional radiology (IR) physicians offer a comprehensive program of minimally-invasive diagnostic and therapeutic procedures to treat a wide variety of disorders.
 Listed below are common medical conditions that interventional radiology techniques can treat and manage.

-To make an appointment for a consultation with an interventional radiologist, please call Irvington Radiologists at 317-621-5555.
+To make an appointment for a consultation with an interventional radiologist, please call Radiology of Indiana at 317-621-5555.

 - Endovenous laser ablation (EVLT) - Treatment for saphenous vein reflux